BojanJurca/Key-value-pairs-for-Arduino/README.md

 # C++ key-value pairs for Arduino (ESP boards)

 This is an in-memory key-value pairs library.
-If you are looking for a persistent (disk) key-value storage, please take a look at [https://github.com/BojanJurca/Arduino-Esp32-key-value-database](https://github.com/BojanJurca/Arduino-Esp32-key-value-database)
+If you are looking for a persistentï¿½(disk) key-value storage, please take a look atï¿½[https://github.com/BojanJurca/Arduino-Esp32-key-value-database](https://github.com/BojanJurca/Arduino-Esp32-key-value-database).

 Internal storage is implemented as balanced binary search for good searching performance.
 Error handling (like running out of memory, etc) is also supported.